-The fibers were mixed into wet cement and woven in factories to make a fabric that was used in things such as fire-proof vests, commercial construction and home insulation.
+Asbestos fibers were mixed into wet cement and woven in factories to make fabric.
+It was used in things ranging from fire-proof vests to commercial and home insulation.

 The History of Asbestos

-Asbestos has actually been used for thousands of years.
-It was used in ancient Greece to make wicks of candles that would not burn out easily.
+Asbestos has been used for thousands of years.
+It was used in ancient Greece to make long-lasting candles wicks.
 The Egyptians used cloth made of asbestos to put on the burial clothing of ancient pharaohs.
-Citizens of Rome used tablecloths and napkins that were woven from fibers containing asbestos in ancient times.
+Ancient Romans used tablecloths and napkins that were woven from fibers containing asbestos.
 It has also been found in pottery that dates back to the Stone Age.

 Types of Asbestos

-Scientists now know that there are six different types of asbestos.
+Scientists now know that there are 6 different types of asbestos.
 All types can cause mesothelioma even though they have different chemical properties.

 The types of asbestos include:

 - Chrysotile.
-This is the major type of asbestos used in many industries.
-It is made from long and curly fibers and while it was once believed to be nontoxic, researchers have found that is just as carcinogenic as other asbestos types.
+This is a major type of asbestos used in many industries.
+It is made from long and curly fibers.
+It was once believed to be nontoxic.
+Researchers have found that is just as carcinogenic as other asbestos types.

 - Amosite.
 This is a type of asbestos believed to be highly toxic.
-It is mainly mined out of South Africa and has straighter and shorter fibers when compared to chrysotile.
+It is mainly mined out of South Africa.
+It has straighter and shorter fibers when compared to chrysotile.
 It was previously used to make products for construction.

 - Crocidolite.
-This isn’t as heat-resistant as other types of asbestos, so it isn’t used as much in industrial products.
+This type isn’t as heat-resistant as other types of asbestos.
+So it isn’t used as often in industrial products.
 It is the most toxic of all asbestos types because it has very slender particles that travel easily throughout the body.

 - Tremolite.
 This is found in the ground near deposits of chrysotile and vermiculite.
-It has been found to contaminate vermiculite mines and was inadvertently incorporated into attic insulation in millions of homes in the US.
+It has been found to contaminate vermiculite mines.
+Tremolite asbestos was inadvertently incorporated into vermiculite attic insulation in millions of homes in the US.